KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

     Where:

-    - `WORKLOAD-NAME` is the name of the application workload.
-For example, `pet-clinic`.
+    - `WORKLOAD-NAME` is the name of the application workload, for example, `pet-clinic`.
-    - `REFERENCE` is the value of the `CLAIM REF` for the newly created claim in the output of the last step.
+    - `REFERENCE` is the value of the `CLAIM REF` for the newly created claim from the output of the previous step.

-    If you are using a multicluster Tanzu Application Platform topology, create the application workload on the Build cluster.